quasarsincrisis/quasarsincrisis.github.io/registration.md

 # Registration
 Link to University of Edinburgh [_ePay registration form_](https://www.epay.ed.ac.uk/conferences-and-events/college-of-science-and-engineering/school-of-physics-and-astronomy/physics-and-astronomy/quasars-in-crisis).

+The registration fee is £100, covering administration, lunches, and refreshments.
+When you start the registration process, you will also be given the chance to book the conference dinner, and a room at Student Castle for either 5 nights or 6 nights.

 We will be able to provide some limited finanical assitance for Early Career Researcher (ECRs) on a case-by-case basis.
 Please contact [QuasarsInCrisis@gmail.com](mailto:quasarsincrisis@gmail.com)